alwinruby/Tic_Tac_Toe/test.md

     <html> - tag is the root tag of the html document.
 It encompasses all the other tags inside it.

 Question 14
-Colors can only be mentioned by their names in a stylesheet.
+Colours can only be mentioned by their names in a stylesheet.
 True or false?

-    False - Colors can be mentioned by their names, their hexadecimal values (ex: #ffffff for white) or rgb values (ex: rgb(0,0,0) for black) in a stylesheet.
+    False - Colours can be mentioned by their names, their hexadecimal values (ex: #ffffff for white) or rgb values (ex: rgb(0,0,0) for black) in a stylesheet.

 Question 15
 Which property should we use to change the text size of an element?